MurrellGroup/PORPIDpipeline/README.md

 by Alec Pankow and Ben Murrell, now maintained by Hugh Murrell

 now upgraded to Julia version 1.10.5

+now enhanced to cater for Nanopore input.

-## Branch: master (including the new artefactfilter)
+## Branch: nanopore (including the new Nanopore demux algorithm)

 ## Quick start